christosmarg/minecurses/README.md

 ## How to play

-The objective is to simply find and defuse all the mines.
+The objective is to simply find and defuse all the mines, not open all the non-mine cells, like in most minesweeper games; this make the game relatively harder.

 * Enter number of columns
 * Enter number of rows